Shaba9/journals/journals.md

 # Journal 13: 11/7/2018

 Something that was easier to learn than I expected was the <canvas> element.
 When going through the readings, at first, it looked more complicated than it really was.
 Then I got to try it out, and it turned out to not be so bad.
 All the more complex things, such as the component architecture, just takes a lot of time to get used to, but I also expected it would.
 Not sure if that counts...

+#Journal 14: 11/8/2018

+Today I learned that GitHub is sensitive to directory paths.
+I tried dot-slash; dot-dot-slash; no dots just slash; and no dots and no slash.
+Finally, no dots and no slash was the acceptable one, but only if the file is in the same directory.
+Who knows how it takes the others!